adrelanos/Whonix-documentation/Anonymity Network.md

 ### VPN
 Not suited for Whonix for the Default-Download-Version.
 This is a summary of [Comparison of Tor and VPN services](https://sourceforge.net/p/whonix/wiki/ComparisonOfTorProxiesCGIproxiesProxyChainsAndVPNServices/#comparison-of-tor-and-vpn-services).

 * Fail open, which is bad.
-Ok, that could be prevented developing a [Fail Closed Mechanism](https://sourceforge.net/p/whonix/wiki/VPN/#fail-closed-mechanism) or developing/using a VPN-Gateway.
+Ok, that could be prevented using [VPN-Firewall] or even better developing/using a VPN-Gateway.
 * No distributed trust, just a single trusted provider.
 * Affected by identity correlation.
 * No free ones without restrictions.